SickWhisper57/Covid-19-Cash-Transfer/README.md

 * **Original Publication:** [https://www.sciencedirect.com/science/article/pii/S0304387822000840](url)
 * **Replication By:** Tanish Bhagat
+*
+## 💡 Economic Context & Inspiration

-* **Project Inspiration:** This project was inspired by a deep dive into the real-world application of econometrics, sparked by the **Money & Macro** YouTube video, "[Economists dropped $10M in rural Africa.
-It changed economic science forever.](https://www.youtube.com/watch?v=BD9kEHvXlGQ)" While that video discussed a different (larger) study, it highlighted the power of using experimental data to measure the macroeconomic effects of aid.
+This project was inspired by a deep dive into the real-world application of econometrics, sparked by the **Money & Macro** YouTube video, "[Economists dropped $10M in rural Africa.
+It changed economic science forever.](https://www.youtube.com/watch?v=BD9kEHvXlGQ)"

+That video explored the **Keynesian Multiplier**—the macroeconomic theory that injecting cash (a fiscal stimulus) into an economy can boost total economic activity by *more* than the initial amount.

+This project is a direct, micro-level test of that same theory.
+The cash transfer to businesses acts as a localized stimulus.
+* **The Theory in Practice:** By measuring the change in **Revenue**, we are observing the first-round effect of that stimulus.
+* **What My Findings Show:** The large, significant `+0.702` effect on **Revenue** strongly supports this.
+It shows the cash was not just saved but was immediately spent, generating new sales and economic activity in the community.
 ---

 ## Technical Stack & Methods